Tea 101 For Coffee Shop & Restaurant Owners

 What Teas Should I Include in My Beverage Program?

-For more casual restaurants and coffee shops, we recommend offering four tea varieties -- a classic green, a classic black, an herbal option and one unique choice that customers won’t be able to find elsewhere (for example, a super-trendy Turmeric Ginger or a tradition-with-a-twist Peppermint Sage).
+For more casual restaurants and coffee shops, we recommend offering four tea varieties -- a classic green, a classic black, an herbal option and one unique choice that customers won’t be able to find elsewhere (for example, a super-trendy Turmeric Ginger or a tradition-with-a-twist Lavender Mint).

 For coffee shops and restaurants that want to pursue a more complete tea program, we recommend offering between six and nine tea varieties, customized to match the interests of your customers.